 Overall, Neil’s approach involves scaling content marketing strategies aggressively.
 Then, taking data-backed decisions, which might even mean moving away from blogs and companies he built from scratch.

-Takeaway: Aggressively capitalize on the first-mover advantage of lesser-known content marketing tactics.
+Takeaway: Aggressively capitalize on first mover advantage of lesser-known content marketing tactics.
 It might mean spending over a million dollars on various marketing tactics and adapting quickly.
 Also, having a content strategy in place is extremely helpful for building your personal brand.

 Ahrefs operates with a super lean team of about 45 people competing against organizations like SEMRush (over twelve times larger) and Moz (over four times larger).
 Yet, last year, the company shared that it has an annual recurring revenue (ARR) of $40M with 65% YoY growth.